orta/orta.github.com/_posts/2025-10-20-late-thirties.md

 #### **London**

-We have been living in London for about a year and a half now, and it's cool.
+We have been living in <a class="fancybox" href="/assets/images/late-thirties/london-office.jpeg">London</a> for about a year and a half now, and it's cool.
 I think we've both changed so much though that it's hard for us to really engage with a city like we used to.

 In Manhattan, pre-pandemic, we may not have had space but we had time and energy to be doing stuff.
 Now, I'm so busy all the time that we're just not really taking advantage of the stuff the city provides.
 I arrived with a looser set of